 where, after rewarmup, the schedule follows the same cosine-decay regime and decays to the shared minimum learning rate $\eta_{\min}$.
 See Appendix~\ref{app:rewarmup_curve} for a sample curve.

-\subsection{Asymmetric Learning Rate Re-Warmup Further Improves Convergence Consistently.}
+\subsection{Asymmetric Learning Rate Re-warmup Further Improves Convergence Consistently.}

-\textbf{Experimental setup.} Following Sec.~\ref{sec:rms_scale_experiments}, we evaluate \emph{asymmetric learning rate re-warmup} across different width-growth axes.
+\textbf{Experimental setup.} Following Sec.~\ref{sec:rms_scale_experiments}, we evaluate \emph{asymmetric learning rate re-warmup} across different width-expansion axes.
 We consider three expansion settings: expert-inner (\emph{Inner 2$\times$}), hidden-dimension (\emph{Hidden 2$\times$}), and joint (\emph{Hidden 2$\times$ \& Inner 2$\times$}).
-For all settings, we apply RMS-preserved scaling and asymmetric optimizer-state resetting, then ablate re-warmup by comparing runs with vs. without it.
-We report both copy-copy and zero-copy initializations (the best-performing no-re-warmup setting in our earlier analysis, see~Figure~\ref{fig:rms_scale_inner_tokens}) to assess robustness.
+For all settings, we apply RMS-preserving scaling and asymmetric optimizer state reset, then ablate re-warmup by comparing runs with vs. without it.
+We report both copy-copy and zero-copy initializations (the best-performing no-re-warmup setting in our earlier analysis, see~Fig.~\ref{fig:rms_scale_inner_tokens}) to assess robustness.
 We set the re-warmup ratio $\rho=1.3$ and the number of re-warmup steps $\tau_{w}=250$ based on Appendix~\ref{app:rewarmup}.

-\textbf{Results.} Figure~\ref{fig:rewarmup_tokens} shows that asymmetric learning rate re-warmup consistently improves convergence across width axes and initialization strategies.
+\textbf{Results.} Fig.~\ref{fig:rewarmup_tokens} shows that asymmetric learning rate re-warmup consistently improves convergence across width axes and initialization strategies.
 Across all width axes in three settings, enabling re-warmup yields a lower eventual loss under the same token budget.
 The benefit holds for both zero-copy, where new channels begin with near-zero forward contribution, and copy-copy, which strictly preserves the forward mapping.

-Notably, the gain is largest for copy-copy: re-warmup closes the post-expansion gap with zero-copy and reaches the lowest final loss among variants.
-Consistent with Sec.~\ref{sec:identical_gradients}, beyond RMS preservation and asymmetric state reset, re-warmup adds controlled optimization asymmetry that encourages duplicated subspaces to diversify into effective capacity.
-We further verify SPARKLING's generality across optimizer families (e.g., Muon) and superiority over heuristic baselines.
-See Appendix~\ref{sec:muon_discussion} and \ref{sec:ue} for details.
-Overall, re-warmup is a robust component of SPARKLING, reliably improving convergence across width-growth axes and initialization regimes.
+Notably, the gain is largest for copy-copy: re-warmup closes the post-expansion gap to zero-copy, and reaches the lowest final loss among variants.
+This is consistent with our symmetry-lock analysis in Sec.~\ref{sec:identical_gradients}: beyond RMS preservation and asymmetric state reset, re-warmup injects controlled optimization asymmetry that encourages the duplicated subspaces to diversify into effective capacity rather than remaining redundant copies.
+It is therefore a robust component of SPARKLING, reliably improving convergence across width-expansion axes and initialization regimes.